Social experiment: r/Place

 r/Place was an online social experiment on the social networking website Reddit created by Josh Wardle, who went by powerlanguage, that first began on April Fools' Day 2017 and rebooted on April Fools' Day 2022.
-In the 2017 experiment, it starts off as a blank 1000x1000 tile canvas with tiny white pixels, and Reddit users can place a colored tile once every five minutes.
+In the 2017 experiment, it started off as a blank 1000x1000 tile canvas with tiny white pixels, and Reddit users can place a colored tile once every five minutes.
 There were different types of artwork such as the Mona Lisa, band logos, video game logos, and multiple country flags, with the American flag being in the center.
 The experiment ended after 3 days with 16 million pixels and over a million users who edited the canvas.

-In the 2022 experiment, it starts off with a blank 2000x2000 tile canvas and 16 new colors.
-There were turf wars during the experiment where people would change the logos.
-For example, changing the Genshin Impact logo to “Genshit.”
+In the 2022 experiment, it started off with a blank 2000x2000 tile canvas and 16 new colors.
+There were turf wars during the experiment where people would change the logos, such as changing the Genshin Impact logo to read “Genshit.”
 The experiment ended after five days with nearly 72 million pixels and over 6 million users who edited the canvas.